gogetssl/tss-ggs-module/README.md

 ### Sectigo CaaS (ACME) subscription
 We are currently working on integrating the Sectigo ACME Certificate-as-a-Service product into our module, which will enable us to manage ACME subscriptions.
 Check more about that product [here](https://www.gogetssl.com/sectigo/acme-caas/)

-### License
-This project is licensed under the Apache-2.0 license

 ### Copyright
 All Rights Reserved.
 Copyright 2025 Rapid Web Services, LLC.